Your trainer says you need to use “high value” treats for your dog. But what exactly does that mean?

 There’s help for dog reactivity

-A reactive dog is a dog that reacts to specific things in their environment by becoming highly aroused and in most cases, barking and lunging.
-These dogs can appear to be aggressive, dangerous and “out of control.”
+A reactive dog overreacts to by becoming highly aroused, barking and lunging.
 But there is help for dog reactivity.
-Dog …

 Veterinary visit etiquette and training